Fusion-Data-Platform/fdf/README.rst

 * Kevin Tritz, The Johns Hopkins U.
 * Howard Yuh, Nova Photonics

-We welcome your contributions to the FDF project.
-To contribute, please contact John, David, Kevin, or Howard.
+To contribute to the FDF project, please contact John, David, Kevin, or Howard.